Specialist Interest Groups

 SIG Lead: Estelle Martin

-Welcome to the Robotics (SIG) for all perioperative healthcare professionals working across multiple specialities within Robotic Assisted Surgery (RAS).
+The Robotics SIG is for all perioperative healthcare professionals working across multiple specialities within Robotic Assisted Surgery (RAS).

 This forum will give you as AfPP members a platform to discuss and engage with like-minded practitioners on current practice issues relating to RAS.